turdusmerula/kipartman/README.md

   * Add filtering from parts parameters in part view
   * Improve sorting of non string columns in treeview and listviews
-  * Add a daemon to refresh prices regularly
   * Refresh kipart libraries and footprint from database
   * Add backup and restore
   * Add tutorials
-  * Add a stock manager